saqib1707/saqib1707.github.io/index.md

 			<papertitle>Handwritten Text Recognition using Smartwatch</papertitle>
 			<br><span class="brHeight"></span>
 			<div class="authorDetails">
-				Student Research Fellow at <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bengaluru</a> advised by <a href="https://www.linkedin.com/in/shankar-venkatesan-7a849258/">Dr. Shankar Venkatesan</a><br>
+				AI Intern at <a href="https://research.samsung.com/sri-b">Samsung R\&D Institute</a> advised by <a href="https://www.linkedin.com/in/shankar-venkatesan-7a849258/">Dr. Shankar Venkatesan</a><br>
 				<span class="brHeight"></span>
 				<a href="javascript:toggleblock('hand_text_recog_abs')">abstract</a><br>
 				<br><span class="brHeight"></span>
-				<p id="hand_text_recog_abs" class="abstract">Prototyped a handwritten text recognizer by estimating wrist movements using smartwatch IMU sensors· Employed learned frequency filters followed by adaptive thresholding to improve raw signal SNR· Learned the relationship between hand movements (IMU signals) and character pattern using an SVM classifier (detecting valid IMU signal segments), and an LSTM (for character recognition)· Trained the end-to-end system on a custom-created dataset and achieved 87% recognition accuracy</p>
+				<p id="hand_text_recog_abs" class="abstract">As part of the text recognition team at the Advanced Technology Lab, I played a key role in developing a 3D handwritten text recognition system that estimated wrist and hand movements using smartwatch IMU sensors.
+One of the major challenges we faced was modeling sensor noise, which resulted in significant drifts in the generated characters.
+To mitigate this issue, I implemented adaptive frequency filters to preprocess the raw signals and improve the signal-to-noise ratio.
+I also designed the data collection procedures for training our system, utilizing a pipelined SVM and LSTM model to learn the relation between hand movements and character patterns, thus achieving an impressive 95% accuracy on unseen test data.</p>
 			</div>
 		</td>
 	</tr>